 Two-factor, or even multi-factor, authentication is a must, to be sure.
 But biometrics, like fingerprint or retinal scanning, is a much better way to protect your account—and it isn’t the kind of futuristic sci-fi tech of tomorrow that it used to be.
 Tomorrow is already here.

-Doing it over SMS turns out to be pretty poor way of going about it.
+Doing it over SMS is a pretty poor way of going about it.
 As far as obstacles go, sending authorization codes to a cell phone via text is like asking a horse to jump over a six-inch high hurdle.
 As this post shows, someone who’s smart enough to get a hold of your password is plenty clever enough to figure out a way around text-based auth codes.

 And, of course, now that everybody’s gotten wind of this method’s ineffectiveness, security bloggers are thinking and writing about the different ways this type of protection can be breached.